nicole-mcg/File-Server/CONTRIBUTING.md

 ### Whole project
   * Developer scripts: `scripts/src/`
     * These scripts make it quicker and easier to do repetative things while working on the project
+    * These scripts are designed to be run together in another command (without pausing) to create useful commands (E.g `setup.bat`)
   * Test directories: `test/`
     * These are created with the `create_test_dirs` script
     * There should be three folders `client_dir`, `serv_dir` and `test_files`